Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-05-02-docker-compose-macos.markdown

 categories: docker compose easy
 ---

 Welcome to our tutorial on hosting your Journey Sync Drive using Docker Compose on MacOS Sonoma 14.
-This guide is designed to be easy to follow, with an estimated setup time of just 45 minutes.
+This guide is designed to be easy to follow, with an estimated setup time of just 30 minutes.

 Before we dive in, make sure you have the following:
 * Macintosh E.g. Mac Studio
-* Dynamic DNS or ngrok account
+* Ngrok account

 ## Install Docker Desktop
 1. Go to [Docker](https://www.docker.com/products/docker-desktop/) to download the MacOS App.
 Choose between Intel chip and Apple chip depending on your Mac.